adamsilver/fdpb/03-Book-A-Flight.md

 In Checkboxes Are Never Round[^13], Daniel De Laney says that *interactive things have perceived affordances; the way they look tells us what they do and how to use them.
 That’s why checkboxes are square and radio buttons are round.
 Their appearance isn’t just for show&mdash;it signals what to expect from them.
 Making a checkbox round is like labeling the Push side of a door Pull.*

-Daniel is saying that radio buttons tell you that just one can be selected; and checkboxes tell you that *more than one* can.
+Essentially, Daniel is saying that radio buttons tell you that just one can be selected; and checkboxes tell you that *more than one* can.
 Therefore if one person is travelling use radio buttons, otherwise use checkboxes.

 ![Image](./images/image.png)

+### Breaking the rules

 There are many seats on a plane, therefore there are many inputs on-screen.
 Traditional advice says radio buttons should be used when there are less than 7 choices, otherwise use a select box.
-As designers rulesallow us to think less.
-In the context of a long form with many questions the rule makes sense.
+As designers, rules allow us to think less.
+In the context of a long form, the rule makes sense.
 But there are always exceptions to rules.
-When we accept rules without thinking about the specific context of the problem, the resulting solution can suffer.
+When blindly accept rules, without thinking about the context, the resulting solution can suffer.

 Our context is different.
 Choosing a seat is a niche interaction and therefore benefits from special treatment.
 Also, we don't have the same problem as a standard form because we're using One Thing Per Page from chapter 2.
 This lets us use the majority of the screen to design something better.

-As it goes with so many things in design, *it depends*.
+### Layout

 Before now, we've ‘stacked’ form fields beneath one an other.
 Here we've laid them out in rows a bit like they are on a plane.
-Designing the interface based on a user's mental model makes choosing a seat easier on screen, at least for sighted users.
-To conform to principle 1&mdash;*provide a comparable experience*&mdash;we need to resort to visually hidden text that screen readers announce as users navigates the available seats.
+Designing the interface based on a user's mental model makes choosing a seat that bit easier, at least for sighted users.
+To conform to principle 1&mdash;*provide a comparable experience*&mdash;we need to add visually hidden text just for screen readers.
 Now's a good time as any to construct the HTML.

 ```
 <fieldset>